broadfield-dev/research-papers/Savant-Garde-Max.md

 The Savant is not merely a model; it is a system composed of three distinct but synergistic components.

 **3.1.
 Component 1: The Updatable Knowledge Base (RAG Index)** The foundation of the Savant is its "library."
-We take the entire corpus of our training curriculum—textbooks, research papers, problem sets—and embed it into a FAISS vector index using a sentence-transformer model.
+We take the entire corpus of our training curriculum—textbooks, research papers, problem sets—and embed it into a FAISS vector index.
 This index is a searchable, external memory that is completely decoupled from the model's parameters.
 It can be expanded with new documents at any time.

 **3.2.
 Component 2: The Reasoning Engine (The Seed Model)** The "brain" of our system is a compact, decoder-style language model, initialized from a random "seed" state.
 Its size is deliberately kept small, as its purpose is not to memorize the corpus but to develop the cognitive circuits for high-level reasoning.
 Its parameters are a precious resource dedicated to learning the *how* of problem-solving, not the *what* of factual recall.